ORNL/cpp-proposals-pub/D1673/blas_interface.md

 users a way to allocate a new array, even if the array has all compile-time dimensions.
 Furthermore, `basic_mdspan` always stores a pointer.
 For very small matrices or vectors, this is not a zero-overhead abstraction.
-For these reasons, our paper (TODO: CITE paper in progress) proposes a new class `basic_mdarray`.
+For these reasons, our paper (D1684R0) proposes a new class `basic_mdarray`.

 `basic_mdarray` has the same extension points as `basic_mdspan`, and also has the ability to use any *contiguous container* (see